 Nerve conduction studies can be used to diagnose if nerves in your arm are pinched or irritated.

-They measure the electrical activity of nerves and muscles.
+They measure the electrical activity within the muscles and nerves.
 It is normal to feel some pain or discomfort like a tap on your skin.
 But the test doesn’t last for long.

 Calcium crystals in tendon tissue can lead to pain, swelling, and difficulty with movement of the shoulder.
-Tendons connect muscles and bones with their strong, flexible cords.
+Tendons are strong cords that connect bones to muscles.

 A frozen shoulder means that the capsule around the joint is too tight.
 This can prevent you from moving your arm.
 It’s not always clear why it happens.
 However, it can happen after an injury, heart attack or stroke.
 This is more common for people with diabetes, who are unable to produce insulin properly.

-You may experience severe pain and muscle spasms at night.
+You might feel severe pain, or even muscle spasms.
 It is possible that you will need painkillers.